brown-ivl/DiVa360/README.md

 ```

 ## Benchmark Methods
 Please consider citing these methods if you think they are helpful!
+Below are methods modified for DiVa360 benchmarks.

 [I-NGP](https://github.com/coreqode/instant-ngp)